 Use this section for the testing of model performance/fit on data from the time period different from the in-sample data, and not used in the estimation either because it was not yet available at the time of model estimation, or because it was available but excluded from the estimation/training for the express purpose of performing out-of-time model fit testing.

 Model Owner:

-In the case of consortium-based models, such as those used by FICO, out-of-time testing is not typically performed.
-This is because consortium models leverage aggregated and anonymized data from multiple institutions, spanning diverse time periods and geographies.
-These models are inherently designed to capture generalized patterns across a wide range of historical data, making traditional out-of-time testing less critical.
+Out-of-time testing is a method used to evaluate the performance of a predictive model by testing it on a dataset that was not used during the model's training phase.